Spicy halloumi and vegetable handmade shortcrust pastry pies served alongside a cooling and creamy Persian spinach and yoghurt dip.

 Borani Esfenaj can either be made with frozen or fresh spinach.
 If you are making it with frozen spinach use 500g for the recipe below.
 Using frozen spinach creates a creamier dip and is perfect if you are serving it alongside crisps or other crudites for people to dip in and out of.
 If you are serving it as part of a meal, as in this recipe, then the chunkier dip with fresh spinach works well both in texture and aesthetics.

 I like to make the borani the day before so the flavours can intensify.
-The pasties can also be made in advance and reheated in the oven.

 Spicy Halloumi Pasties